menu

 In Gordo, however, the average commute to work is quite long.
 On average, people spend 33.45 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Gordo does not have a public transit system used by locals to get to and from work.
+Gordo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics